alexvoronov/itt-gt/README.md

 1. Start a client adapter.

-   Here we start one client adapter connecting to the ITT server on TCP 127.0.0.1:5001, listening for UDP from Simulink client on UDP 9080 and sending back to Simulink to UDP 127.0.0.1:9081:
+   Here's how to start a client adapter connected to the ITT server on TCP 127.0.0.1:5001, listening for Simulink client on UDP 9080 and sending back to Simulink to UDP 127.0.0.1:9081:

     ```shell
     mvn exec:java -Dexec.mainClass="net.gcdc.ittgt.client.GroTrClient" -Dexec.args="--localPortForSimulink=9080 --remoteSimulinkAddress=127.0.0.1:9081 --grotrServerAddress=127.0.0.1:5001"